-For Education Policy and Leadership students, this course highlights the key elements that have proven successful in the delivery of high-quality teaching and learning.
+For Education Leadership students, this course highlights the key elements that have proven successful in the delivery of high-quality teaching and learning.
 Students will be able to explore and discuss a variety of strategies for initiating and sustaining improvements in teaching and learning–including content-focused professional development, content and performance standards, market models, strategic planning, parental engagement, and accountability systems.
 The course will expose students to current research and practice related to school improvement and organizational culture building, as well as to the key competencies that are necessary to sustain improvement in schools and school systems.
 Special focus will be placed on the areas of curriculum and instruction, specifically as it relates to curriculum development.
 Course requirements include observation and analysis of classroom practice, development of case studies based on actual practice, and a final project addressing schoolwide improvement.

 56:834:548 Developing Curriculum for Deep Learning (3)

-For Education Policy and Leadership students, this course students analyze and apply principles for designing curricula that focus on developing deep, flexible, and creative understanding.
+For Education Leadership students, this course students analyze and apply principles for designing curricula that focus on developing deep, flexible, and creative understanding.
 This course aims to construct a useful bridge between theory and practice.
 Participants in the course apply their emerging understanding to a project that applies course learning.

 56:834:549 Curriculum Leadership (3)

-For Education Policy and Leadership students, this course focuses on a historical overview of the major curriculum approaches; introduces students to key theories about leadership of organizational change as theory applies to schools; and introduces students to key principles in standards-driven reform.
+For Education Leadership students, this course focuses on a historical overview of the major curriculum approaches; introduces students to key theories about leadership of organizational change as theory applies to schools; and introduces students to key principles in standards-driven reform.

 56:834:553 Financial Management of Public Programs (3)